tikv/tikv/README.md

 ### Deploy a playground with binary

-TiKV is able to run separatedly with PD, which is the minimal deployment required.
+TiKV is able to run separately with PD, which is the minimal deployment required.

 1. Download and extract binaries.